The Newcomer’s Guide to M&A, Part 4

 Investors may want specific exit terms

-You raise $4M from two impact-aligned investors in exchange for 40% of the business.
-You contribute $6M of your own (or through other means) to meet the full $10M price.
-You now share ownership and key decisions with your new partners, but you didn’t have to take on debt.
+You raise $2M from two values-aligned investors in exchange for 40% ownership.
+You contribute the remaining $3M through a mix of savings and other capital.
+Now, you share decision-making and long-term growth with your new partners, but didn’t take on debt.

 Seller Financing